jjalcaraz-upct/nb-iot-environment/README.md

 ### Experiment scripts

-The scripts to replicate the results in [Random Access Control in NB-IoT with Model-Based Reinforcement Learning](./manuscript/MBRL_for_NPRACH.pdf) can be found in the ```./scripts/nprach``` folder.
+The scripts to replicate the results in [Random Access Control in NB-IoT with Model-Based Reinforcement Learning](./manuscript/MBRL_for_NPRACH.pdf) can be found in the ```./scripts_nprach``` folder.
 In order to run them, they must be moved to the root folder.
 There are two scripts:
 - experiments_RL.py: runs the experiments with the RL agents of stable-baselines3
 - experiments_MBRL.py: runs the experiments with the MBRL agents

-The scripts to replicate the results in [Transmission Control in NB-IoT with Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/10147823/) can be found in the ```./scripts/npusch``` folder.
+The scripts to replicate the results in [Transmission Control in NB-IoT with Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/abstract/document/10147823/) can be found in the ```./scripts_npusch``` folder.
 In order to run them, they must be moved to the root folder.
-These experiments require the installation of the [river](https://riverml.xyz/dev/) package (it was tested with version 0.16.0)

-There are two scripts for launching simulation experiments:
+There are four scripts for launching simulation experiments:

+- experiments_single_RL.py: runs the experiments with the RL agents of stable-baselines
+- experiments_MARL.py: runs the experiments with two cooperative RL agents in a multi-agent (MA) architecture.
-- experiments_single_RL.py: runs the experiments using (model-free) RL.
+- experiments_NBLA_RL.py: runs the experiments using an NBLA agent for link-adaptation in a MA architecture.
-- experiments_MAMBRL.py: runs the experiments using MAMBRL.
+- experiments_MAMBRL.py: runs the experiments using the proposed MBRL agent for link-adaptation in a MA architecture.

 ## Project structure